forfudan/MojoMiji/src/docs/basic/functions.md

 ::: tip Compared to Rust

 You can modify the value of passed-in variable at its original address if you use `mut` keyword.
 It is similar to Rust's mutable reference, e.g., `fn foo(a: &mut i8)`.
 But keep in mind that the reference in Mojo is more an alias than a safe pointer, which means a de-referencing is not needed.
+We will cover this topic in detail in Chapter [Ownership](../advanced/ownership.md).

 Let's copy the the previous example here, and re-write it in Rust for comparison.